 Fundraising activities may be conducted by the organization itself or by a third party (such as fundraisers).
-Such activities must be conducted with transparency and within acceptable legal guidelines.
+These activities must be conducted with transparency and within acceptable legal guidelines.

-When an organization applies for registration or when its information return is reviewed, its fundraising activities, as well as the expenses involved in fundraising campaigns, are subject to review.
+When an organization applies for registration or when its information return is verified, its fundraising activities, as well as the expenses involved in fundraising campaigns, are subject to review.

 Types of fundraising activities